solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Database monitoring

-## Azure Monitor
+## Azure Monitor overview

 Azure Monitor is the Azure native platform service that provides a single source for monitoring Azure resources.
 Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their stack layers, including Flexible Server instances.
+Management tools, such as those in Azure Security Center and Azure Automation, also push log data to Azure Monitor.
+The service aggregates and stores this telemetry in a log data store that's optimized for cost and performance.

+![][38]

+For more information on what can be monitored, read: [What is monitored by Azure Monitor?]

 ## Define your strategy